jacobgil/pytorch-explain-black-box/README.md

 We want to optimize for the next properties:

- 1. When blending the mask with the image and the blurred image and using it as an input to the network, the score of the target category should drop significantly.
+ 1. When using the mask to blend the input image and it's blurred versions, the score of the target category should drop significantly.
 The evidence of the category should be removed!
  2. The mask should be sparse.
 Ideally the mask should be the minimal possible mask to drop the category score.
 This translates to a L1(1 - mask) term in the cost function.
  3. The mask should be smooth.